 - Economy sizes available that offer good value for money

-- Flakes will float well at surface for easier feeding
+- Flakes will float well at the surface for easier feeding

 - Water stays clear even after feedings